Skip to content

 A Finnish company FI delivers goods for processing to a Danish company DK, and FI and DK agree that the goods will be returned to Finland after processing.

-- FI submits an Intrastat declaration on dispatches for this transaction.
+• FI submits an Intrastat declaration for dispatches regarding this transaction.
 The invoice value is the value of the goods at the moment of delivery (for example EUR 100 000).
 The transaction code is 41.

 A Finnish company FI delivers goods for processing to a Polish company PL, and FI and PL agree that the processed goods will be delivered directly to FI’s warehouse in Germany.

-- FI submits an Intrastat declaration on dispatches for this transaction.
+• FI submits an Intrastat declaration for dispatches regarding this transaction.
 The invoice value is the value of the goods at the moment of delivery (for example EUR 100 000).
 The transaction code is 42.

 A Finnish company FI delivers goods for processing to a Danish company DK, and FI and DK agree that the goods will be returned to Finland after processing.

-- FI submits an Intrastat declaration on dispatches for this transaction.
+• FI submits an Intrastat declaration for dispatches regarding this transaction.
 The invoice value is the value of the goods at the moment of delivery (for example EUR 50 000).
 The statistical value is the invoice value (EUR 50 000) plus freight and insurance expenses (for example EUR 500) as far as to the Finnish border = EUR 50 500 in total.
 The transaction code is 41.

 The invoicing value of goods delivered for processing is the value according to the time of delivery of the goods.
 The delivered goods are recorded at their current value.
 When the goods are returned after processing, the invoice value is the value of the goods plus the amount of additional wage labour and other costs according to the invoice.

-- FI submits an Intrastat declaration on arrivals for this transaction.
+• FI submits an Intrastat declaration for dispatches regarding this transaction.
 The invoice value is the previously reported value of the goods (EUR 100 000) + the value of the processing work (for example EUR 50 000) = EUR 150 000.
 The transaction code is 52.

 As a result of processing under contract, the CN8 code often changes.
 Examples of processing under contract: